process-engine/procese_engine_runtime/README.md

 Also, each full releae provides ready-to-use source files for each platform.
 These are stored in a `.tar.gz` archive (for macOS and Linux) and a zip file (for windows).

-All these source have been pre installed and build.
-You only need to download and upack them and you are good to go.
+All these sources have been pre-installed and build.
+You only need to download and unpack them and you are good to go.

 ## How do I use this project?